APPFL/APPFL/docs/users/user_config.rst

     :language: YAML
     :caption: Configuration file: src/appfl/config/config.yaml

 This is the main configuration file ``config.yaml``.
 Most keys are self-explanatory.

 * Key ``defaults.fed`` sets the choice of algorithms.
 The value should be set as one of the file names (e.g., ``fedavg``, ``iceadmm``, ``iiadmm``).
-* gRPC
+* gRPC section sets the environment for running gRPC.
+    - ``max_message_size``: the maximum size of data to be sent or received in a single RPC call, default 10 MB.
+If the size of weights for a single neuron is larger than 10 MB, you need to increase this value.
+    - ``host``: the URL of a server
+    - ``port``: the port number of a server

 Algorithm configuration